- No Reef News published. See their website: http://www.nj.gov/dep/fgw/artreef.htm

 capable of supporting a marine ecosystem dependent upon hard-bottom

-(4) special management area - an area of the marine and coastal
+(4) special management area - an area of the marine

 in which artificial reefs, wrecks and/or natural reefs are located, so